What is atlantoaxial luxation?

-In some small-breed dogs, however, hereditary factors may contribute to an abnormal atlantoaxial joint.
+In some small breed dogs, however, hereditary factors may contribute to an abnormal atlantoaxial joint.
 In many cases, the dens is abnormally shaped, interfering with how the atlas and axis fit together.
-This can contribute to a situation in which even minimal trauma can cause failure of the ligaments, leading to instability between the atlas and axis.
+This can contribute to a situation in which even minimal trauma can cause a failure of the ligaments, leading to instability between the atlas and axis.
 This instability compresses the spinal cord, leading to neurologic signs.

 What are the clinical signs of atlantoaxial luxation?